AvAarsNS/Kata_IsKingInCheck/_scenario.md

 |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|

-✔️Scenario 5: Rook above King, Pawn above that Rook, Rook above that pawn, king can be fucked
+- Scenario 5: Rook above King, Pawn above that Rook, Rook above that pawn, king can be fucked
 |---|---|---|---|---|---|---|---|
 |   |   |   | R |   |   |   |   |
 |---|---|---|---|---|---|---|---|